agiorguk/gemini/docs/README.md

 ## Styling

 All files share a common attributes file, which indicates the basic attributes to be used when processing.
-This includes a reference to the stylesheet.
-Work has begun to integrate the styling from Gemini.css into asciidoctor.css but this is far from complete.
+This includes a linked reference to the asciidoc html stylesheet rather than the default embedding.
+Work has begun to integrate the styling from [Gemini.css](https://github.com/archaeogeek/gemini/blob/main/docs/Gemini.css) into [asciidoctor.css](https://github.com/archaeogeek/gemini/blob/main/docs/assets/asciidoctor.css) but this is far from complete.